AnthonyAndroulakis/SpeechEntrainmentVideoGenerator/README.md

 python3 getSEvideo.py 'input video' 'output folder'

 ## example run:
-python3 getSEvideo.py input/words.mp4 output #output SE video will be in the output directory
+python3 getSEvideo.py input/test.mp4 output #output SE video will be in the output directory and will be named testSE.mp4